-April is Stress Awareness Month.
+Stress Awareness Month is in April each year.
 It’s been recognized since 1992 to increase awareness of the causes and treatments for stress.
 Given the widespread stress levels in American adults and children right now, it’s important that everyone understand what stress is, what causes it, and how to cope with it.

 Three types of stress

 First, know that stress is a natural, biological response to situations that might be risky or dangerous.
 We all experience stress from time to time, and it’s not always a bad thing.
 Stress can sharpen your focus, give you the drive you need to meet a goal, and keep you in the moment when you’re playing sports or giving a big presentation.
 But when stress takes over your mental and physical state and bouts of stress become more regular or even constant, you may have a problem.

 - Acute stress – this is the most common type of stress.
 It comes on quickly, is short-lived, and is usually related to a traumatic event or incident like an accident or sudden death of a loved one.